clementbowe14/OSNotes/assignment2/README.md

 20:00 Meeting Begins
 20:01 Status updates on tasks
-20:43 Begin cleaning up code and assessing for errors in assigned tasks 20:55 Begin Debugging
+20:43 Begin cleaning up code and assessing for errors in assigned tasks 20:55 flip the negative number into a positive number 21:10 Next fit algorithm
+21:50 Need to account for cases when a new hole is merged from the left of the head since the head is constantly moving 22:20 Best fit algorithm
+22:30 Basically same as worstfit but changing the sign.
-21:25 Begin compiling info for the reports
+22:50 Created worstfit algorithm for filling holes 23:00 Iterates through each block and searches for the one with the largest number of memory space available 23:25 Begin compiling info for the reports
-22:00 Meeting Adjurned
+23:50 Meeting Adjurned